-Anyone considering renting with a pet in Australia or New Zealand could be in for a big surprise – It would appear that even though we are supposed to be a nation of pet lovers, Landlords are not so in love with your pets as you!
+Anyone considering renting with a pet in Australia could be in for a big surprise – It would appear that even though we are supposed to be a nation of pet lovers, Landlords are not so in love with your pets as you!

 Finding rental properties that allow pets can be rather daunting and frustrating to say the least.

 Today’s rental market is very competitive, and Landlords have legitimate concerns about opening up their properties to pets.
 They may have had a bad experience with irresponsible pet owners, and can be worried about complaints from neighbours, or it could be that they are just not sure how to deal with pet-owning renters.

 As it is, many tenants face difficulties finding the right place for the right price.
 But when you own a pet – the competition almost always wins.
 There are two landlords’ misconceptions you need to overcome: